 There is a variety of ongoing research into the possible health effects of radiofrequency fields.

 Many reviews of the research in this area have been published over the past few years.
 These reviews conclude that, overall, the results show that exposures which comply with current limits do not cause health effects.
 Nor has any mechanism been established through which such exposures could cause effects.
 On the other hand, further research is needed in some areas (for example, mobile phone use for more than 15 years) in order to provide greater certainty.

 Some recent reviews are listed below.
-Some of these (such as the Norwegian and Swedish reviews) are shorter and less technical than others (such as the UK Health Protection Agency 2012 review), but the more complex reports include summaries of their findings and conclusions.
+Some of these (such as the Swedish reviews) are shorter and less technical than others (such as the UK Health Protection Agency 2012 review), but the more complex reports include summaries of their findings and conclusions.